-KANDY.

-must make more than passing reference to Kandy which was once the great centre and capital of the planting country, and is now only less important because railways and roads have brought other districts, which it once served into direct communication with Colombo.
-It is a municipal town of about twenty thousand inhabitants of whom only about one hundred are English, about two or three hundred Eurasians, and the rest natives.
+growing when we reach still higher districts; but we must make more than passing reference to Kandy, which was once the great centre and capital of the planting country, and is now only less important because railways and roads have brought other districts, which it once served, into direct communication with Colombo.
+It is a municipality of about twenty thousand inhabitants, of whom only about one hundred are English, about two or three hundred Eurasians, and the rest natives.
 It is the home of the planters' association, a society which is to the planting community what the chamber of commerce is to the merchants of Colombo; but having to guard the interests of a larger and more widelyspread community it has an extensive organisation which includes a completely representative parent committee and a special committee of thirty who watch over its interests in other parts of the world.

-The formation of the town may be described as a deep basin in the hills, the bottom being covered by native quarters and a picturesque lake, around which many miles of carriage drives, bridle roads and walks, at various elevations embrace the hill sides, which are studded with pretty bungalows.
-A reference to our photographs will give a correct idea of the way in which the beautiful little town clusters around the lake in all the luxuriance of foliage peculiar both to mountain and plain, for here they meet and mingle.
-Kandy is pretty, but the Kandyan district is incomparably beautiful.
-The latter attribute is certainly applicable to the views from the roads, which wind around the hills on all sides and look down upon the far reaching valleys, where the Mahawelli-ganga rolls over channels of huge rocks and through scenes of almost majestic beauty; to the stretches of vivid greenery from Hunasgeria peak; to the lovely Matale hills, and the whole surrounding country viewed from the steep acclivities which embrace the town itself.
-The climate of Kandy, considering its proximity to the equator is surprisingly mild.
-A blanket at night is most welcome and comfortable, whereas in Colombo it is never required.
-The days are hot and glaring, but the refreshing early mornings and evenings admit of a goodly amount of vigorous exercise.
-Hotel accommodation is good, as it should be, where not a week passes without scores of fresh visitors from every part of the world.
-They come here to see the home of the later Singhalese Kings; the famous stronghold that was the last part of Ceylon to fall into the hands of foreigners; the Daladá Máligáwa, or Temple of the Sacred Tooth of Buddha; the lovely situation of the city; the most beautiful walks in the tropics; and the magnificent botanic gardens at Peradeniya.
-Kandy is altogether a very attractive little place, and no wonder that passengers to all countries whose ships call for a day or two at the port of Colombo flock thither.
-We chiefly depend on our illustrations to give a correct idea of its scenery, but we must in words refer to some of the more notable features.
-The roads are bordered with fine trees and shrubs and the frequent openings in the luxuriant foliage form exquisite frame work through which we see the distant landscape as we wind about the hillsides.
-The avenues are as varied as they are beautiful.
-Here we are passing beneath an arch of bamboos which spread their feathery fronds from either side until they meet : there the grateful shade KANDY.
+The formation of the town may be described as a deep basin in the hills, the lowest part being covered by native quarters and a picturesque lake, around which many miles of carriage drives, bridle roads and walks, at various elevations girdle the hillsides, which are studded with charming bungalows.
+A reference to our photographs will give a correct idea of the way in which the fascinating little town clusters around the lake in all the luxuriance of foliage peculiar both to mountain and plain, for here they meet and mingle.

+Kandy is pretty, but the Kandyan district is of incomparable beauty.
+The latter attribute is certainly applicable to the views from the roads, which wind around the hills on all sides and look down upon the far-reaching valleys, where the Mahawelli-ganga rolls over channels of huge rocks and through scenes of almost majestic beauty; to the stretches of vivid greenery from Hunasgeria peak; to the lovely Mátalé hills, and the whole surrounding country viewed from the steep acclivities which embrace the town itself.

-AN ARCH OF BAMBOOS.
+AN ARCH OF BAMBOOS